djangonaut-space/program/README.md

 - Peer mentoring.
 - Clear goals, objectives, and timelines.
-- Each Djangonaut is working towards the same goal.
-Cohort has an end date/defined timeframe.
+- All Djangonauts are working towards the same goal.
 - Navigators share time commitments and responsibilities.
 - Exposure to multiple mentorship relationships in an open and collaborative environment.